isomerpages/pa-corp/pages/ONE COUNTDOWN 2025: Heartland Locations.md

 <p><a href="https://www.gowhere.gov.sg/onecountdown/" rel="noopener nofollow" target="_blank">One Countdown 2025</a> will
-ring in the new year with celebrations across Singapore with family-centric activities at 17 heartland locations hosted by the People’s Association, as well as festivities at central sites such as the Singapore Sports Hub, Sentosa, Clarke Quay, Orchard Road and Marina Bay.</p>
+ring in the new year with celebrations across Singapore with family-centric activities at 17 heartland locations hosted by the People’s Association, as well as festivities at central sites such as the <strong>Singapore Sports Hub, Sentosa, Clarke Quay, Orchard Road and Marina Bay</strong>.</p>
 <p>There will also be countdown celebrations at Recreation Centres and Dormitories
 for Migrant Workers.</p>
 <div class="isomer-image-wrapper">